 Some of the conference events will be open to the general public as well.
 They are indicated in the timeframe overview.
 Especially Saturday morning we expect some additional auditors.
-For the Saturday from 11.30 - 12.30 we look for philosophical practitioners who are open to give free short philosophical consultations (2 x 25 minutes).
-If you are interested to offer it, please write an e-mail to icpp2016@philopraxis.ch and indicate, which languages are possible.
+For the Saturday from 11.30 - 12.30 philosophical practitioners can give free short philosophical consultations (2 x 25 minutes).
+If you are interested to offer such a one, ask the responsible person for this, Imre Hofmann.